Addiction Treatment For Women in South Florida

 Do Women Need Gender-Specific Treatment?

 When addictions arise, treatment helps.
 That’s true for both women and men.
 Research suggests that treatment programs made just for women are no more effective than gender-neutral addiction solutions.
-But some women might benefit from a customized approach.
+However, some women might benefit from a customized approach.

 Treatment programs are often communal.
 People spend time in group settings to learn more about addiction and develop better habits.
 Women must feel comfortable discussing their past openly, and some women might balk at talking about rape, childbirth, or hormones with men in the room.
-If they’re not honest, they won’t get the full benefit of treatment.
+If they’re not honest, they won’t get the full benefits of treatment.

 Personalized care can be provided in a gender-specific program.
 And many programs made just for women offer a deeper level of customization than standard versions do.
+A woman who gets the care she needs, regardless of setting, is a woman who can get better.

 We Accept Most Insurances